harcokuppens/clean-classic-helloworld/README.md

 # HelloWorld Clean console application build using `clm`

-This is a Clean example project that uses a clean distribution from the Clean programming language website https://clean.cs.ru.nl/ and compiles projects with the `clm` tool, managed through the build.bash script.
+This is a Clean example project that uses a 'classic' clean distribution from the Clean programming language website https://clean.cs.ru.nl/ and compiles projects with the `clm` tool, managed through the build.bash script.
 The project includes a simple “Hello, World!” console application, but it can also serve as a template for building other projects.

-This project can be used using a devcontainer which automatically setups a development environment with a clean installation from https://clean.cs.ru.nl/ for you in a docker container from which you can directly start developing. (see section below)
+This project can be used using a devcontainer which automatically setups a development environment with a 'classic' clean installation from https://clean.cs.ru.nl/ for you in a docker container from which you can directly start developing.
+For installation instructions see the
+[VSCode Development Environment Installation Guide](./DevContainer.md) Please note that the devcontainer is built specifically for the `x64` architecture.
+Nevertheless, it works seamlessly on Mac and Windows machines with the `ARM64` architecture thanks to Docker Desktop’s support for `QEMU` emulation for `ARM64`.

 However you offcourse can use this project on your local machine by installing Clean from https://clean.cs.ru.nl/ yourself.
 * install Clean from https://clean.cs.ru.nl/ .